semgrep/semgrep-docs/docs/experiments/join-mode/overview.md

 For convenience, when writing a join mode rule, you can use the `renames` and `as` keys.

-The `renames` key will let you rename metavariables from one rule to something else in your conditions. **This is necessary for named expressions, e.g., `$...EXPR`.**
+The `renames` key will let you rename metavariables from one rule to something else in your conditions. **This is necessary for named expressions, for example, `$...EXPR`.**

 The `as` key behaves similarly to `AS` clauses in SQL.
 This lets you rename the result set for use in the conditions.
 If the `as` key is not specified, the result set uses the **rule ID**.